rafle/lazyvim-config/README.md

-# 💤 LazyVim
+# 💤 lazyvim-config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A fork of the original [LazyVim starter config](https://github.com/LazyVim/starter)
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.